JordanWu1997/Knowledge_Base/lecture/MIT_Missing_Semester_Lecture/Missing_Semester_Lecture_06_Version_Control.md

 ## Context

 ### What is Git
-- Tools that create a series of snapshots and branches for developement
+- Tools that create a series of snapshots and branches for development

 ### Terminology
 - Tree (folder)